 So what do we do?
 We compound our mistakes.
 We double down on denial and emotionalism.
 We reject the suffering wrought by our own choices by engaging in more denial and more extreme emotionalism to maintain our denial.
 We go on making poorer and poorer choices even as we intoxicate ourselves on intolerable emotions.
 We become resistant to course correction – refusing to see that our excessive emotionalism is a big part of the problem.
 Universally, we feel entitled to our emotionalism even when our choices lead us to cede control of it.
 We find the idea of feeling less to be appalling and in my experience people are very quick to anger at the suggestion.

 Yet I don’t think emotion is the enemy.
 It’s not the enemy of sapience nor of rationality.
-It’s something we currently need in order to impart meaning to our experiences (at least until we devise a better way) but at the same time we need to learn to be much more selective about the emotions we choose.
+Emotions provide the same survival advantages they always have and also provide something we currently think we need in order to impart meaning to our experiences (at least until we devise a better way).
+We need to learn to be much more selective about the emotions we choose, their dose and schedule, and the frequency with which we induce them.
 This can be addressed by choosing to re-evaluate and edit our held moral values and the expectations and beliefs that support them.
 It’s a free choice we can begin to address anytime we want through self analysis and reflection – sitting and thinking – taking notes as may be appropriate.
 The process begins with recognition of the endogenous addiction because until we choose to see it we remain enthralled with our emotionalism to a degree and in styles that prevent us from the very kind of reflection we need in order to heal and move beyond these cycles.